Tips To Set A Trailer Tongue At The Frame Center

 1. Don’t rely on material thickness for alignment.

-It’s a common mistake to just set the tongue on the trailer frame and assume it is correct.
+It is a common mistake to just set the tongue on the trailer frame and assume it is correct.
 Looking at things horizontally (from the side of the trailer), such assumptions can end up with a tongue that slopes down or slopes up compared to the main frame beams.
-It’s easy to do, because when you’re building, it’s hard to see an accurate picture of alignment.
+It is an easy mistake to make, because when you are building, it is hard to see an accurate picture of alignment.

 To avoid this, measure for accuracy.
 For instance, set up the trailer frame such that the main frame beams are level in all directions.
 Use a carpenter’s level and some wedge shims (common for hanging doors in home construction).
 Make the frame level, then set the trailer tongue members level before welding.
 Use some thin sheetmetal scraps as shims, if needed, to make the tongue members level.